Kom el-Hisn: Excavation history

 The site was initially uncovered by Flinders Petrie during his excavation at Naukratis in 1881.
 It was then surveyed by Francis Llewellyn Griffith from 1885 to 1887.
 This survey captured the remains of a mudbrick temple, enclosure wall, and four statues of Ramesses II.
 Two of these statues had inscriptions dedicating them to Sekhmet-Hathor, "Mistress of Imu".
 The temple and enclosure wall have since been destroyed.
 Currently, two of the statues of Ramesses II are still at the site.
 One has been moved to the Cairo Museum.

-Another survey in 1902, this time by Georges Daressy, found more artifacts related to Ramesses II with "two broken colossi of Amenemhet III usurped by Ramsses II, an inscribed stone of Ramesside date, and four blocks from a chapel of Shoshenq II which had been usurped by Ramsses II".
+Another survey in 1902, this time by Georges Daressy, found more artifacts related to Ramesses II such as two broken colossi of Amenemhat III later usurped by Ramesses II, and four blocks originally inscribed for Ramesses II, but later usurped by Shoshenq II and reused for a chapel.

 In 1910 the Tomb of Khesuwer, a priest of Hathor, was found and excavated by Campbell Cowan Edgar.
 Within, a stone head of a 12th Dynasty Pharaoh was found wearing the white crown of Upper Egypt.
 A damaged statue group of Amenemhat III was also found, possibly related to the broken colossi found earlier.
 This tomb cements the presence of a cult of Hathor at the site as well its possible religious function.

 In the early 1940s, mudbrick tombs were uncovered after a heavy rainfall.
-El-Amir, Farad, and Hamada excavated what turned out to be a large necropolis from 1943 to 1949.
-There was a count of over one thousand graves ranging from lower to upper class burials.
+From 1943 to 1949, El-Amir, Farad, and Hamada excavated what turned out to be a large necropolis.
+Over one thousand graves were found, ranging from lower to upper-class burials.
 The most common were simple sand-pit burials.
-Among these, blades were found in a portion of the tombs labeled the “warrior group”, but most burials contained no or little grave goods.
-The 1946 and 1948 excavations yielded a large number of "pot-burials" containing the remains of children.
-Among these, family tombs or mass graves were also found containing mostly children.
-They were identified the length of necklaces found with the remains.
+Among these, blades were discovered in some of the tombs labeled the “warrior group,” but most burials contained few or no grave goods.
+The 1946 and 1948 excavations revealed a large number of "pot-burials" containing the remains of children.
+Among these, family tombs or mass graves, mostly containing children, were also found.
+These were identified by the length of necklaces found with the remains.